Tilray (NASDAQ:TLRY) Raised to “Buy” at Jefferies Financial Group

-Jefferies Financial Group upgraded shares of Tilray (NASDAQ:TLRY) from an underperform rating to a buy rating in a research note released on Friday, Analyst Ratings Network reports.
-The brokerage currently has $23.00 target price on the stock, up from their prior target price of $4.77.
+Tilray (NASDAQ:TLRY) was upgraded by investment analysts at Jefferies Financial Group from an “underperform” rating to a “buy” rating in a report released on Thursday, Benzinga reports.
+The brokerage presently has a $23.00 price objective on the stock, up from their prior price objective of $4.77.
+Jefferies Financial Group’s target price indicates a potential upside of 58.29% from the company’s current price.

-A number of other brokerages have also commented on TLRY.
-Cantor Fitzgerald boosted their price objective on shares of Tilray from $24.20 to $30.25 and gave the stock a neutral rating in a report on Tuesday, February 16th.
-Piper Sandler reiterated a neutral rating and issued a $26.00 price objective (up previously from $15.00) on shares of Tilray in a report on Thursday, February 25th.
-Bank of America began coverage on shares of Tilray in a research note on Wednesday, April 28th.
-They issued a buy rating on the stock.
-Alliance Global Partners upped their target price on shares of Tilray from $18.00 to $32.00 and gave the company a neutral rating in a research note on Thursday, February 18th.
-Finally, Canaccord Genuity began coverage on shares of Tilray in a research note on Thursday.
-They issued a buy rating and a $17.00 target price on the stock.
-Ten research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The company currently has a consensus rating of Hold and an average target price of $20.55.
+Several other brokerages also recently commented on TLRY.
+Alliance Global Partners raised their price objective on shares of Tilray from $18.00 to $32.00 and gave the company a “neutral” rating in a research report on Thursday, February 18th.
+Canaccord Genuity began coverage on shares of Tilray in a research report on Wednesday.
+They set a “buy” rating and a $17.00 price objective on the stock.
+Piper Sandler reiterated a “neutral” rating and issued a $26.00 price target (up from $15.00) on shares of Tilray in a report on Thursday, February 25th.
+Benchmark reiterated a “hold” rating on shares of Tilray in a report on Thursday, February 25th.
+Finally, Bank of America began coverage on shares of Tilray in a report on Wednesday, April 28th.
+They issued a “buy” rating on the stock.
+Ten research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+The company has a consensus rating of “Hold” and a consensus target price of $21.20.

 Tilray, Inc engages in the research, cultivation, processing, and distribution of medical cannabis.
 The company offers its products in Argentina, Australia, Canada, Chile, Croatia, Cyprus, the Czech Republic, Germany, New Zealand, and South Africa.
 Tilray, Inc is headquartered in Nanaimo, Canada.